KSJaay/Lunalytics/docs/api/notification.md

   - For Slack this is the webhook url
   - For Telegram this is the bot token
   - For Webhooks this is the url
+  - For HomeAssistant this is the long lived access token

 ### Platform specific requirements